Frequently Asked Questions

 I think almost every sales or service website needs a FAQ.
 And I make great ones.
 Yes I can definitely do this for you.

 We want to hire you full time – would you consider giving this up and joining our company?

 Honestly, I like working for myself, and I like what I do.
 That said, it would be nice to be a part of something bigger.
 So if an interesting, well-compensated position came along, I could be interested.
 Here are the basics from my end:

-I would work remotely, and I do require some professional autonomy.
-No monitoring.
-I will make sure I’m available most business hours, and you can count on me to get things done, but if I want to take my dog for a walk, I’m taking my dog for a walk.
+- I would work remotely (or hybrid), but I do require some professional autonomy.
+If you feel the need to monitor my computer use, we’re not a good fit.
+I will make sure I’m available, and you can count on me to get things done, but I’m not going to feel chained to my desk.